-1. Loosen the jam nut.

-- 2. Turn the throttle limiter screw clockwise to decrease engine RPM maxior counterclockwise increase engine RPM maximum. - 3.
-Tighten the jam nut securely. - NOTE: This ATV is equipped with an RPM limiter that retards ignition timing when maximum RPM is approached.
+- 1. Loosen the jam nut. - Turn the throttle limiter screw clockwise to decrease engine RPM maximum or counterclockwise to increase engine RPM maximum. - 3.
+Tighten the jam nut securely. - NOTE: The ATV is equipped with an RPM limiter that retards ignition timing when maximum RPM is approached.
 When the RPM limiter is activated, it could be misinterpreted as a high-speed misfire.